SFAI CUP FIXTURES / RESULTS THIS WEEKEND

 Information on Girl’s football

-(3) Top Spanish La Liga side Valencia CF are their opponents in the quarter final which again has a quick turn time and is scheduled for 6.30pm (local time) this evening.
+(3) Top Spanish La Liga side Valencia CF were the opponents in the quarter final which again has a quick turn time scheduled for 6.30pm (local time) this evening.

 (2) The final group game was early this afternoon against Cleo Junior Selection which resulted in a comfortable 3-0 and a place in the last 16 of the tournament.